 Every lecture presupposes a short reading of not more than five pages and will provide sufficient room for discussion where we raise fundamental questions such as what we can at all know, how we should at all be and act and what we can at all hope for as finite human beings.
 It is the past experience and our very stimulus that students from different disciplines profit from one another.

 The lectures do not presuppose specialized knowledge and will introduce the respective themes without jargon.
-Kierkegaard’s ideas are original and never belong to one genre only, so that the course is indeed eligible to students of all majors.
+Kierkegaard’s ideas are original and never belong to one genre only so that the course is indeed eligible to students of all majors.
 Essays can be composed freely, but need to be submitted in English or in German.
-Individual student-counseling of the lecturer will be available.
+Individual student counselling of the lecturer will be available.

 For more information about this course: